Japan–Nigeria relations

 Japan–Nigeria relations are the bilateral relations between Japan and Nigeria.
-The State of Japan has an embassy in Abuja and the Federal Republic of Nigeria has an embassy in Tokyo.
+Japan has an embassy in Abuja and the Federal Republic of Nigeria has an embassy in Tokyo.

 History

 Japan recognized Nigeria as a nation on 1 October 1960, by formally establishing diplomatic relations between the two countries.
 Politicians of both countries have visited each other's countries to strengthen economic ties such as the 2001 visit of Yoshiro Mori and the 2001 and 2004 visit of Olusegun Obasanjo along with a 2009 visit from the then future president of Nigeria, Goodluck Johnathan.
 Muhammadu Buhari visited Japan in 2019.